HomeBlog Home

 11. Termite Damage

-Most home inspectors do not check for termite damageTermite inspections are one of the most recommended portions of a home inspection following a purchase.
+Most home inspectors do not check for termite damageTermite inspections are among the most recommended parts of a home inspection after a purchase.
 Why is this the case?
 Because you often cannot see their damage from the outside.

 Termites are small insects that feed on the cellulose found in plants, wood, dead leaves, and soil.
 They often become more active in the spring, feeding on wood from the inside out.